 The Construction Equipment Association (CEA) has reported a 50% surge in construction site crime rates since the coronavirus lockdown.
 The construction industry is being urged to tighten security measures to defend sites from opportunistic thieves.

-A survey conducted by the Chartered Institute of Building revealed that 92% of respondents were directly affected by petty crime, with 21% stating that their construction sites were robbed on a weekly basis.
+A survey conducted by the Chartered Institute of Building revealed that 92% of construction firms were directly affected by petty crime, with 21% stating that their construction sites were robbed on a weekly basis.

 Risk-UK reports that Radius Telematics has seen an increase in the thefts of commercial vehicles and plant since the Coronavirus lockdown.
 With many offices, factories and construction sites abandoned, thieves appear to be taking full advantage of unattended locations.